Terms of Service

 2. CLIENT must notify DCS within two weeks of any billing disputes.

-4. Some larger projects may require a deposit at scheduling.
-Cancellations within 48 hours of the scheduled service result in a non-refundable fee of 50% or $450, whichever is greater.
+5. Cancellations with 24 or less hours of the scheduled service that are not rescheduled will result in a non-refundable fee of 50% of the service value or $250, whichever is greater.

 7. Right of Entry